Vovke/prestashop-kalatori-module/README.md

 Spawn environment

 ```
+cd docker
 docker compose up prestashop --force-recreate
 ```

-The module will be installed automatically, yet you will have to configure it.
+The module will be installed automatically, yet you will have to enable and configure it.
 You can access to PrestaShop in your browser:

 - http://localhost:8888
 - http://localhost:8888/admin-dev/ (back office, login: admin@prestashop.com password: prestashop)